sparamona/pi-translator/README.md

 # This is a translator project for the Raspberry Pi.

 Sometimes my wife and I need to discuss something at the dinner table in a way that the kids don't understand.
-For example, "should we go out for ice cream after dinner?".
-So we speak\
- to each other in French or Russian.
+For example, "should we go out for ice cream after dinner?"
+So we speak to each other in French or Russian.
 My 10 year old son was tired of being left out and decided there should be a way to solve this problem.
-He doesn't have a phone, and the Google Ho\
- me wasn't near enough to the dinner table.
+He doesn't have a phone, and the Google Home wasn't near enough to the dinner table.

 At the risk of giving up my private line of communication, I thought we could use this as incentive to learn a little bit of practical programming.